synchrony/smsn-why/pending/meditation, expression, and transcendance.md

 # fluidity, humility, and detachment

 Sometimes there is a goal, and sometimes there is none.
-Sometiomes the goal is to express and record; sometimes it is to read and discover.
-What you write, and what exists on the internet, are both valid, and Semantic Synchrony lets you join those two webs.
+Sometiomes the goal is simply to feel.
+Sometimes it is to express and record; sometimes it is to read, discover and use information from yourself and others.
+What you have written, and what exists on the internet, are both valid objects of inquiry, and Semantic Synchrony lets you join those two webs.

 Process an idea until it is done, rewriting it and connecting it to others.
 Then zoom out, consider the mandala of surrounding expressions.
-Whatever the previous focus was, the mind can now wander to its neighbors.
+Whatever the previous focus was, the mind can now wander across a convenient list of its neighbors.
 Or jump to something farther away in the graph, using text search.
-Or consider the community of authors in that neighborhood of the graph, if you share a graph.
 Or ignore the recorded data altogether, returning to inner stillness.

+# too much  ?  transcend the self, transcend as a group

+Economists and others will tell you that you are equal to your information: your beliefs, your preferences, your choices.
+Those things are all rewritable.
+It's not even difficult: Study yourself, your feelings, your habits, your choices, etc., write some things down, label the relevant topics, read what others have written about those topics -- and you will literally transform your identity.

+By sharing those meditations, we can help each other transform as a group, faster and more completely than any individual.
+[Sharing is optional.
+Moreover Semantic Synchrony offers a very granular concept of privacy, so sharing is not an all-or-nothing choice; you can wade into it gradually.]